basham/swit-workshop-a11y/slides.md

 - Usable with keyboard

 Note:
-You can control your code.
+However, you can control your code.
 Semantic code will more cleanly translate into the accessibility tree.
 Designing for mobile devices will help keep the content clean.
 Making all functionality usable with a keyboard means assistive tech can likely use it.